About

 Biography

-After completing undergraduate and graduate studies at various Oxford colleges, I spent a year and a quarter in Australia as a post-doc at Monash University, before joining Birmingham in 2012.
-My doctoral thesis was on the metaphysics of Everettian (many-worlds) quantum mechanics.
+After completing undergraduate and graduate studies at various Oxford colleges, I spent a year and a half in Australia as a post-doc at Monash University, before joining Birmingham in 2012.
+My doctoral thesis was on the metaphysics of Everettian (many-worlds) quantum mechanics, and this line of thought culminated in my 2020 book The Nature of Contingency.
+More recently I have worked on explanation and dependence in physics and metaphysics as part of my ERC-funded project FraMEPhys, with a book manuscript in progress on metaphysical explanation in physics.
 I have also worked on laws of nature, chance, properties, causation, counterfactuals, and the epistemology of disagreement and of self-locating beliefs.
-My current research project is on fundamentality in physics and metaphysics.
-I am also editing a collection of papers on chance and time, and working on a book loosely based on my D.Phil. thesis.
-I am Philpapers editor for the category 'Interpretation of Quantum Mechanics'.
+I was President of the Society for Metaphysics of Science in 2017-18 and Honorary Secretary of the British Society for the Philosophy of Science in 2018-19.
+I remain on the SMS and BSPS committees, and am also a member of the climate task force of the Philosophy of Science Association and a Trustee of the Philosophy of Physics Association.
+I am Philpapers editor for the categories 'Interpretation of Quantum Mechanics' and 'Theories of Modality', and a managing editor of the open-access journal Ergo.

 Teaching